jeff-wong-hmrc/terraform-aws-s3-bucket-standard/README.md

 A list of AWS Service Principles to allow to access metadata to enable bucket audit.

+### write_services

+A list of AWS Service Principles to allow actions for writing files.

 ## Policy enforcement

 ### Platform Security meta-data access